MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-install-scanner.md

 ---

-# Quickstart: Installing the Azure Information Protection (AIP) unified labeling scanner
+# Tutorial: Installing the Azure Information Protection (AIP) unified labeling scanner

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >
 > *Instructions for the [Azure Information Protection unified labeling client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

-This quickstart describes how to install the Azure Information Protection (AIP) on-premises scanner.
+This tutorial describes how to install the Azure Information Protection (AIP) on-premises scanner.
 The scanner enables AIP administrators to scan their networks and content shares for sensitive data, and apply classification and protection labels as configured in their organization's policy.

-**Time required:** You can finish this quickstart in less than 15 minutes.
+**Time required:** This tutorial should take about 30 minutes.

-## Quickstart prerequisites
+## Tutorial prerequisites

-To install the unified labeling scanner and complete this quickstart, you'll need:
+To install the unified labeling scanner and complete this tutorial, you'll need:

 |Requirement  |Description  |
 |---------|---------|